Beneficiaries for the 2016 Rotary Lobster Feed & Charity Auction

 A brief description of services provided by primary beneficiaries:

 Lakewood Center for the Arts

-Lakewood Center for the Arts is a cultural organization that works to inspire and nurture a love of theatre and the arts in the Portland metropolitan area, Vancouver, Washington, and the greater Willamette Valley.
-Lakewood Center initiates and sponsors educational and cultural programs in theatre, visual arts and community events for more than 100,000 people each year in the following subdivisions:
+Lakewood Center for the Arts a partner/beneficiary of the auction.
+Together with the Lake Oswego Rotary Club, the two organizations band together to raise funds that benefit our community.
+Lakewood is a nonprofit cultural organization that works to inspire and nurture a love of theatre and the arts in the Portland metropolitan area, Vancouver, Washington, and the greater Willamette Valley.
+The Center initiates and sponsors educational and cultural programs in theatre, visual arts and community events for more than 100,000 people each year in the following subdivisions:

-Lakewood has been a co-sponsor of the annual Lobster Feed & Charity Auction since its inception.
+Lakewood has been a partner/co-sponsor of the annual Lobster Feed & Charity Auction since its inception.
 Website: http://www.lakewood-center.org/

 HAPPY TRAILS RIDING CENTER

 The mission of the Center is to enhance the physical, psychological and social well-being of children and adults with disabilities and special needs through horsemanship and the interaction with a special eam consisting of a horse, a NARHA certified instructor and volunteers.
 Donations from the Lobster Feed will support the expenses associated with making lessons available to all and caring for the horses.
 Website: http://www.happytrailsridingcenter.org/